j8louise7w/Getting_and_Cleaning_Data/Code_Book.md

-<header>INTRODUCTION</header>
+INTRODUCTION

 The variables from this data are a subset of the variables found in the full training and test data.
 For a full description of the variables, what they measure, and what was contained in the full data set, please see the features_info.txt and README.txt files contained in the zipped data set.
-A short summary of the variables can be found below:
+A short summary, taken from the features_info.txt and README.txt can be found below:

 "The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data."